dolittle/Studio/Source/DevCentral/README.md

 * Update running state on startup and detect if any are running
 * Save the running state to disk and resume it when starting (paused containers / processes remain paused etc. )
 * Add ability to add Web frontend at a later stage
-* Vanir: Figure out a good way to export nested modules so that we can do 'import { IEventStore } from '@dolittle/vanir-backend/dolittle''
 * Running time in list of running instances
 * UI: Left menu / sidebar should have a grey semi-transparent background.
 Looks better.
 * UI: Make columns adjustable in size
 * UI: Don't lock the width of the overview page for Apps.
-* Vanir Documentation: The reason for the HtmlInterceptorPlugin - fallback page serving for all non-matched routes for the dev server
 * Show CPU and memory usage of both containers and running processes (sampled every second or so)
 * Change name from 'Backend' to Main
 * Change name from 'Web' to Renderer